Jack Sheppard: Execution

-The following Monday, 16 November, Sheppard was taken to the gallows at Tyburn to be hanged.
+The next Monday, 16 November, Sheppard was taken to the gallows at Tyburn to be hanged.
 He planned one more escape, but his pen-knife, intended to cut the ropes binding him on the way to the gallows, was found by a prison warder shortly before he left Newgate for the last time.

 A joyous procession passed through the streets of London, with Sheppard's cart drawn along Holborn and Oxford Street accompanied by a mounted City Marshal and liveried Javelin Men.
-The occasion was as much as anything a celebration of Sheppard's life, attended by crowds of up to 200,000 (one third of London's population).
+The occasion was as much as anything a celebration of Sheppard's life, attended by crowds of as many as 200,000 people (one third of London's population).
 The procession halted at the City of Oxford tavern on Oxford Street, where Sheppard drank a pint of sack.
 A carnival atmosphere pervaded Tyburn, where his "official" autobiography, published by Applebee and probably ghostwritten by Defoe, was on sale.
 Sheppard handed "a paper to someone as he mounted the scaffold", perhaps as a symbolic endorsement of the account in the "Narrative".
-His slight build had aided his previous prison escapes, but it condemned him to a slow death by strangulation from the hangman's noose.
+His slight build had aided his previous prison escapes, but it caused him a slow death by strangulation from the hangman's noose.
 After hanging for the prescribed 15 minutes, his body was cut down.
 The crowd pressed forward to stop his body from being removed, fearing dissection; their actions inadvertently prevented Sheppard's friends from implementing a plan to take his body to a doctor in an attempt to revive him.
 His badly mauled remains were recovered later and buried in the churchyard of St Martin-in-the-Fields that evening.